yashbrahmbhatt/LazyFramework/Documentation/Shared/Tests/DataTableToHTML/DataTableToHTMLSuccess.md

-# CreateTestData
+# DataTableToHTMLSuccess
-Class: CreateTestData
+Class: DataTableToHTMLSuccess

-Helper to create test data in a queue to test the reporter.
+Validates that all rows are converted successfully to HTML.

 <hr />